NATIONAL DAY CALENDAR CLASSROOM – WEEK 19 – December 16, 2018

 LESSON 1 – Wright Brothers Day

 Challenge the class to create the best paper airplane.
 They will need to study a little bit about aerodynamics.
 We have provided some of the basics.
 Students will want to experiment with size, shape, and weight, much like Wilbur and Orville Wright did.
-They will need to test their and record their results.
+They will need to test and record their results.

 Thrust is the force that moves a body through the air.
 On a paper airplane, your hand forces the plane forward.
 Engines create the thrust on commercial airplanes.
 Other propulsion systems create thrust for other aircraft.